ed00m/flask_api_GraphQL_manifest/README.md

-# flask_api_rest_manifest
+# flask_api_GraphQL_manifest

-> api-python-helloworld is a simple python microservice. development with Flask and Restful library
+> api-python-helloworld is a simple python microservice. development with Flask and GraphQL library

 # Google Kubernetes Engine